 An integrated accounting system renders such errors almost entirely nonexistent.
 You can rest assured that all data standardization and uploads occur in the background while you gain a real-time view of your business.

 Thanks to integrated accounting software offering you insight into your financial data, you can spend time analyzing patterns and removing inefficiencies.
 For instance, you can integrate expense management and employee spending on SaaS apps with your accounting system and close your books faster.

 You can also integrate standalone accounting solutions that help you create rules, automate approvals, and reconcile transactions.
 The result is faster monthly closes and accurate financial projections.

-Modern businesses collect an immense amount of data but often struggle to leverage it.
+Modern businesses collect an immense amount of data but struggle to leverage it.
 Integrated accounting systems remove the roadblocks to data-driven decision-making, such as data silos and manual processes.
 By automating most clerical work, you'll leave room for analysis that makes a difference to your company's bottom line.